DarkEmbers/cpp-project-manager/README.md

 ## Release Notes

-## 1.0.1
+## 1.0.2

-- Added 'Run Exe' command
-- Added 'Configure' command
+- Added option to create new library project
-- Updated project naming and structure
+- Gives error when inputting special characters in project/class name